weavedigitalstudio/weave-cache-purge-helper/README.md

 ## BunnyCDN Integration (Optional)

-As of version 1.4.0, this plugin includes optional BunnyCDN integration for sites using BunnyCDN as their content delivery network.
+As of version 1.4.0, this plugin includes optional BunnyCDN clearing for sites using BunnyCDN as their content delivery network.
 This feature is disabled by default and only activates when configured via constants.

 ### Requirements